jesustellor/oneTenBlog/README.md

 # Blog Project
-using CSS Grid to build a grid and Flexbox to move the items in the grid.
+using CSS Grid to build a blog template, filler text (lorem ipsum) was used, this project help solidify my understanding in grid and flexbox.

 ## Grid
 explore CSS grid [here](https://css-tricks.com/snippets/css/complete-guide-grid/)